Sportsbook Glossary

 Hold

-The percentage the house wins.
+The percentage of house wins.

 Home Team

-The team playing in its own town
+The team playing in its own town.

 Hook